cbeck88/Wesnoth_MCLP_AI/README.md

 I assume that you already have the ability to compile wesnoth from source.

 MCLP AI is intended to be installed (copied) to the base folder wesnoth-old.
+You might want to "git checkout -b MCLP_AI" beforehand.

 The core files which are modified are /src/ai/registry.cpp, /src/SConscript, and /SConstruct.